MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

     ![The Active Sites page in the SharePoint admin center](media/2a18e27e-47ba-4370-8d91-cb6d75d746b5.png)

 - **Microsoft PowerShell**.
-The SharePoint Online Management Shell is a PowerShell module that lets you run command-line operations.
+The SharePoint Management Shell is a PowerShell module that lets you run command-line operations.
 It makes performing batch operations more efficient, and is the only way to perform some management tasks in SharePoint and OneDrive.
-[Get started with the SharePoint Online Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).
+[Get started with the SharePoint Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).

 ## Prerequisites

 **Purchase and assign licenses**.
 SharePoint comes with Microsoft 365 plans and Office 365 plans.
 It also comes as a standalone plan.
-For more info about the features available in each plan, see the [SharePoint Online service description](https://docs.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-service-description).
+For more info about the features available in each plan, see the [SharePoint service description](https://docs.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-service-description).
 Some security features, such as Azure Information Protection, require an E3 or E5 plan.
 Cloud App Security, Advanced Threat Protection, Customer Lockbox, Customer Key, Advanced eDiscovery.
 For info, [see Office 365 platform service description](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-platform-service-description).

 **Assign the SharePoint admin role**.
 Users assigned this role will have access to the SharePoint admin center and can change organization-level SharePoint and OneDrive settings, create and delete sites, and change site owners and other site settings.
 [Learn more about the SharePoint admin role](https://docs.microsoft.com/sharepoint/sharepoint-admin-role).